SimonLammer/anki-persistence/README.md

 ## Usage

 Anki clients vary in their implementation and JavaScript can behave differently in each one.
-Therefore the before using other methods, check for availability:
+Therefore, check for availability before using other Persistence methods.

 ~~~javascript
 if (Persistence.isAvailable()) {